-Although all information filed with CFIUS is accorded strict confidential treatment by law, parties may find the process of producing this information to be intrusive and burdensome.
+Although all information filed with CFIUS is accorded confidential treatment by law, absent an exception, parties may find the process of gathering and producing this information to be intrusive and burdensome.
 If the parties file a notice instead of a declaration, the foreign investor must provide detailed "personal identifier information" (including name, address, national identity number, passport and visa information, and information about foreign government and military service) for all senior officers and directors of, and individual shareholders with a 5% or greater ownership interest in, the investment vehicle and any parent entity in the control chain.